Uasin Gishu County

 Uasin Gishu is located on a plateau and has a cool and temperate climate.
-The county borders Trans-Nzoia County to the north, Elgeyo-Marakwet and Baringo counties to the east, Kericho county to the south, Nandi county to the south, south-west and Kakamega county to the west.
+The county borders Trans-Nzoia County to the north, Elgeyo-Marakwet and Baringo counties to the east, Kericho County to the south, Nandi County to the south and south-west and Kakamega County to the west.

 Etymology

-The county's name comes from the Maasai word Illwuasin-kishu.
+The county is named after Illwuasin-kishu, a maasai clan.
 The land was the grazing area of the clan.
-They surrendered the land to the colonial government in the Anglo-Maasai agreement of 1911, and were subsequently pushed towards Trans Mara District.
+They surrendered the land to the colonial government in the Anglo-Maasai agreement of 1911 and were subsequently pushed towards Trans Mara District.
 The plateau that they once occupied was then registered in its Anglicised version, Uasin Gishu.

 History

-In 1903, the area was proposed as a potential Jewish homeland, as the British Uganda Programme.
-This proposal was rejected by the British Jewish community leaders.
+In 1903, the area was proposed as a potential Jewish homeland; British Uganda Programme, which was rejected by the Jewish community leaders in the Seventh Zionist Congress (1905).

-In 1908, fifty eight families of Afrikaans-speaking South Africans settled in Uasin Gishu plateau.
+In 1908, fifty-eight families of Afrikaans-speaking South Africans settled in the Uasin Gishu plateau.
 They were followed by sixty more families in 1911 and more later.
 The town of Eldoret was established in the midst of the farms they created.